Bufigol/custom-MCP-server/README.md

-# 🚀 MCP Server for Autonomous Development Agents
+# 🚀 Autonomous Dev Agent

 This MCP (Message Control Protocol) server is a platform that enables different AIs (like Claude) to act as autonomous development agents, providing capabilities to automate the entire software development process, from idea conception to final testing.